UPOD-2016/upod_docs/Graphics/Diagrams/Velocity_and_Acceleration/readme.txt

 Diagram: Velocity and Acceleration Car Diagram

-Status: I have animated the three cars and now I just have to add in a description about the acceleration and velocity of each of the cars
+Status: I have animated the three cars with different speeds to demonstrate velocity and acceleration

 File descriptions:
      1. cars.html: This file creates the images for the cars